Vitalis Outsourcing Master Service Agreement

 2.2.
 Termination for Convenience: Either Party may terminate this Agreement for convenience upon providing thirty (30) days’ written notice to the other Party.

 2.3.
-Effect of Termination: Upon termination of this Agreement, Client will be liable for payment of all services rendered up to the effective date of termination, and any unused hours for the month will not be refunded unless otherwise mutually agreed in writing.
+Effect of Termination: Upon termination of this Agreement, Client will be liable for payment of all services rendered up to the effective date of termination, subject to the unused time and credit provisions in Section 3.4.
+Any unused hours caused by Client delay, lack of assigned work, lack of access, or Client non-use do not automatically roll over unless otherwise agreed in writing.

 3. Payment Terms

-3.1.
-Fees: Client agrees to pay Service Provider the applicable fees based on the selected service package.
-Payment for the Services is due in advance of each service period.
+3.2.
+Monthly Fees: Client agrees to pay Service Provider the applicable monthly fees based on the selected service package.
+The monthly service fee begins only after Client approval of the selected VA/Executive Partner and the agreed service start date.

 4. Confidentiality